ElliotKillick/windows-vs-linux-loader-architecture/README.md

   - Don't worry NT kernel, I would never forget about you

 These are far from all my critiques about Microsoft and Windows.
 Other critiques are mentioned in meaningful contexts throughout the document.
 I'm also holding onto many more good candidates for making this list, but here is a start.

+## The Process Lifetime

+In user-mode, code runs in the lifetime of a process.
+Within a process there are three kinds of lifetimes:

+1. The application lifetime
+    - **Birth:** The `main` function or process entrypoint is called, starting with constructors in the program before `main`
+    - **Death:** The `main` function returns, ending with destructors in the program after `main`
+2. Library subsystem lifetimes
+    - **Birth:** Library initializers/constructors (e.g. Windows `DLL_PROCESS_ATTACH` or legacy Unix `_init`)
+    - **Death:** Library initializers/constructors (e.g. Windows `DLL_PROCESS_DETACH` or legacy Unix `_fini`)
+3. Stack lifetimes
+    - **Birth:** Data is pushed onto the stack
+    - **Death:** Data is popped off the stack
+    - The stack is an abstract LIFO data structure, which is in theory of infinite size
+        - Beyond that, its implementation can technically be anything, but on modern systems a stack is implemented by adding and subtracting to a stack pointer register
+    - Also referred to as block scope or automatic storage duration

+All other lifetimes occur as a result of these three lifetimes.
+For instance, heap allocation lifetimes inherit from these three types of lifetime because one of them must keep a reference to a given heap allocation within its scope.
+Thread-local data is just stack memory with the lifetime of the entire stack.
+Abstracting further, it could be said that the stack lifetime of the main thread is the parent of all lifetimes, especially in a single-threaded application, but also in a multithreaded application because references to threads are stored in the stack or are indirectly referenced by the stack, excluding threads remotely spawned by the outside environment.
+These three points, though, define the optimal level of abstraction for defining lifetime as it relates to modern user-mode processes.

 ## Defining Loader and Linker Terminology